lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/StateManagement.md

 ### Performance
 You might be thinking that recreating the entire Component tree every time is inefficient.
 Especially when there are thousands of views.
 But you might be surprised to know how fast they really are.

-There are a few reasons to why this is quick to do.
+There are a few reasons why this is quick to do.
 * Components are swift value types, which are super cheap to construct because they are statically created on the stack rather than on the heap.
 * Although the Component tree is recreated, UIComponent can smartly compare the old Component tree with the new one, and only applies the changes to the UIView hierarchy.
 This is similar to how [React's Virtual DOM](https://legacy.reactjs.org/docs/faq-internals.html) works.
 * Expensive UIViews are not created unless they become visible.